Blog Banner SVG

 g.
 Removal of Directors

-Apart from resignation, directors can be removed under specific conditions:
+Apart from resignation, the company may remove directors under specific conditions:

 h.
 Reporting Obligations